MyreMylar/pygame_gui/docs/source/theme_guide.rst

         }
     }

-To add on, you don't only have to use hex values if you prefer, you can use different color models like rgb, rgba, hsl, cmy, and shorthand hex values.
+To add on, you don't only have to use hex values if you prefer, you can use different colour models like rgb, rgba, hsl, cmy, and shorthand hex values.
 It's all up to preference

 .. code-block:: json
     :caption: theme.json